JUwera/relational-database-design/README.md

 ## Future Improvements

-- Implement stored procedures and triggers to automate tasks.
 - Enhance queries for advanced data analysis and reporting.
 - Integrate the database with a front-end application for better usability.
-- Optimize queries for performance improvements.
+- Optimise queries for performance improvements.

 ## Credits